infostroimweb/kran-tali.ru/wp-content/plugins/yet-another-related-posts-plugin/readme.txt

 `

 == Changelog ==
+= 5.22.0 (24-May-2021) =
+* [New](https://wordpress.org/support/topic/display-results-from-specific-post-types/): Choose the exact post types to include in "The Pool"
+* [New](https://wordpress.org/support/topic/is-it-possible-to-use-different-styles-of-yarpp-in-every-post/): Ability to specify built-in YARPP templates in the YARPP shortcode.
+You may use more than one YARPP shortcode in a given post or template and each can have a different templates specified.
+For example:
+    + `[yarpp template="yarpp-template-simple"]` // where `yarpp-template-simple.php` is the file name of the custom YARPP template in your active theme folder
+    + `[yarpp template="list"]` // built-in "List" template
+    + `[yarpp template="thumbnails"]` // built-in "Thumbnails" template
+* Enhancement: YARPP Automatic Placement, YARPP Shortcode, YARPP Block, YARPP Widget and RSS output are all now wrapped in a `div` with classes `yarpp`, `yarpp-related` and `yarpp-template-TEMPLATE-NAME` to facilitate easier CSS customizations
+* Enhancement: All admin CSS is now minified

+= 5.21.0 (14-May-2021) =
+* Bugfix: Disable "Edit as HTML" for YARPP Block
+* Bugfix ([1](https://wordpress.org/support/topic/template-does-not-change-ver-5-20-0/)|[2](https://wordpress.org/support/topic/custom-template-not-showing-since-v5-10-2/)): Fixes issue with the correct template not being applied

+= 5.20.0 (06-May-2021) =
+* New: Option to automatically generate missing thumbnail sizes on the fly
+* New: Option to include or exclude Sticky Posts
+* Enhancement: Dynamic CSS for the built-in "Thumbnails" theme is now in-lined for much improved cross compatibility with optimization and caching plugins
+* [Bugfix](https://wordpress.org/support/topic/crashes-post-screen/): Fixes conflict with the [Page Optimize plugin](https://wordpress.org/plugins/page-optimize/)

+= 5.19.0 (28-April-2021) =
+* New: **YARPP Block** 🎉 now available for the WordPress Block Editor (Gutenberg) for drag and drop placement customization
+* New: Choose image size for YARPP custom theme templates
+* [Bugfix](https://wordpress.org/support/topic/database-entries-being-added-to-the-post-as-html): Indicate `yarpp_meta` postmeta is protected to prevent themes from displaying it
+* [Bugfix](https://wordpress.org/support/topic/fatal-error-3858/): Check `wp_get_additional_image_sizes` exists for backwards compatibility to older versions of WordPress

+= 5.18.2 (19-April-2021) =
+* [Bugfix](https://wordpress.org/support/topic/thumbnail-size-wont-change/): Allow default WP image sizes to be picked for the YARPP Thumbnail theme

+= 5.18.1 (19-April-2021) =
+* New: Choose image size for YARPP Thumbnail theme
+* [Bugfix](https://wordpress.org/support/topic/warning-message-yarpp_cache-php/): Resolves `join` warning (Part 2/2)

+= 5.17.0 (06-April-2021) =
+* [New](https://wordpress.org/support/topic/unable-to-dequeue-related-css-stylesheet/): Adds filter to be able to dequeue related.css
+`
+add_filter( 'yarpp_enqueue_related_style', '_\_return_false' );
+`
+* New: Adds friendly per-post meta box options to disable YARPP automatic display on a specific post

+= 5.16.1 (29-March-2021) =
+* Bugfix: include new minified JS files

+= 5.16.0 (29-March-2021) =
+* Enhancement: Switches to minified JavaScript in YARPP Admin for a speed boost
+* [Bugfix](https://wordpress.org/support/topic/cannot-save-changes-spinning-forever/): Resolves conflict with Easy Forms for MailChimp which was preventing YARPP settings from being saved
+* [Bugfix](https://wordpress.org/support/topic/warning-message-yarpp_cache-php/): Resolves `join` warning (Part 1/2)

+= 5.15.3 (15-March-2021) =
+* Enhancement: Improves readability of the database indexes prompt

+= 5.15.2 (12-March-2021) =
+* Tested up to WordPress 5.7

+= 5.15.1 (11-March-2021) =
+* Bugfix: Fixes issue pushing 5.15.0

+= 5.15.0 (11-March-2021) =
+* [Enhancement](https://wordpress.org/support/topic/5-14-0-rendered-our-site-unusable/): Default to not comparing using titles and bodies and only add database indexes when they are enabled to improve performance
+* Enhancement: Default algorithm threshold changed from 4 to 1 to more reliably find related content on new installs
+* Enhancement: Clear cache button uses modal dialogs instead of native browser alerts
+* [Bugfix](https://wordpress.org/support/topic/breaking-layout-5-14-0-wp5-7-twenty-fifteen/): apparent Oxygen Builder conflict

+= 5.14.0 (9-March-2021) =
+* Enhancement: Improve pageload speed by avoiding checking YARPP database requirements on frontend requests

+= 5.13.1 (1-March-2021) =
+* Add some of 5.13.0's changes that somehow weren't included

+= 5.13.0 (1-March-2021) =
+* New: Clear YARPP cache button on settings page
+* [Bugfix](https://wordpress.org/support/topic/undefined-variable-post_types/) Undefined variable ``$post_types`

+= 5.12.0 (22-February-2021) =
+* New shortcode template attribute.
+Eg `[yarpp template="yarpp-template-photoblog"]`
+* PHP 8.0 compatibility
+* Deprecated: functions `related_posts()`, `related_pages()` and `related_entries() [use `yarpp_related() instead`]
+* Deprecated: functions `related_posts_exist()`, `related_pages_exist()` and `related_entries_exist()` [use `yarpp_related_exist()` instead]
+* Bugfix: consistently use "post_type" parameter and "cross-relate" from all YARPP functions
+* [Bugfix](https://wordpress.org/support/topic/cannot-be-translated-because-there-is-no-text-domain-description/): Add textdomain to allow translating the readme file

+= 5.11.0 (08-February-2021) =
+* [New](https://wordpress.org/support/topic/why-related-topics-doesnt-show-up-under-topics-and-replies/): Adds native support for bbPress!
+Have you ever wanted a nifty Related Posts section on your bbPress topic pages, like the ones you've seen on forums like StackOverflow?
+It's now possible with YARPP Related Posts!
+* Enhancement: Updates to provided custom template examples
+* Enhancement: YARPP post metabox enhancements - adds "edit" and "view" hover options to each link, mimicking the main posts table
+* Enhancement: Add missing debug info
+* Bugfix: Avoid REST API warning by providing the page parameter which WP core expects
+* Deprecated: functions `YARPP::maybe_enqueue_thumbnails()` and `YARPP::enqueue_thumbnails()`

 = 5.10.2 (23-November-2020) =
 * Enhancement: Faster queries and a speed boost ⚡️ (Re-introduces database query improvements while avoiding the fatal error identified by some in v5.10.0)
 * [Enhancement](https://wordpress.org/support/topic/yarpp-query-migrate-helper-warnings/): Speed up by not loading widget.css when not necessary